PASS THE FIREFIGHTER SELECTION PROCESS AT THE FIRST ATTEMPT!

-PASS THE SELECTION PROCESS AT THE FIRST ATTEMPT!If you want to join the fire service and become a firefighter then you will need to pass the tough selection process.
+If you want to join the fire service and become a firefighter, then you will need to pass the tough selection process.
 Our comprehensive career pack has been created by a Fire Officer with 17 years experience in the job.

 THE ROLE & STRUCTURE WITHIN THE SERVICE

-- Firefighter - Responsible for operational fire fighting duties and responding to incidents as required.
+- FIREFIGHTER – Responsible for operational fire fighting duties and responding to incidents as required.
 Also responsible for carrying out Community Fire Safety work as required.

-- Crew Manager - Usually the person in charge of a fire engine but, again, he or she may work in other specialised areas such as training, community fire safety or technical fire safety.
+- CREW MANAGER – Usually the person in charge of a fire engine but, again, he or she may work in other specialised areas such as training, community fire safety or technical fire safety.

-- Watch Manager - Watch Managers can be either in charge of a watch or a fire engine.
+- WATCH MANAGER – Watch Managers can be either in charge of a watch or a fire engine.
 They can also work in specialised roles such as Technical Fire Safety or Community Fire Safety and even training.

-- Station Manager - Station Managers can be the person in charge of a watch, a fire station, or even a group of fire stations depending on the Fire Service in question.
+- STATION MANAGER – Station Managers can be the person in charge of a watch, a fire station, or even a group of fire stations depending on the Fire Service in question.

 THE SHIFT PATTERN AND SALARY

 2 x Day shifts – 0900 hours (9 am) until 1800 hours (6 pm) Followed by – 2 x Night Shifts – 1800 hours until 0900 hours Followed by – 4 rest days During the 4 ‘rest days’ you will be able to recover from the operational demand of your shift in preparation for the following duty period.

 During your shift you’ll be expected to carry out a number of duties, which include the following: